Chino-chan/Pomo-Doll/README.md

 - `Space` - Start/Pause timer
 - `Esc` - Close modals

-## Data Privacy
+## Data Management

-All your data is stored **locally** on your computer.
-Nothing is sent to any servers.
-Your privacy is 100% protected.
+All your data is stored **locally** on your computer or browser if you run it there.

 ## Development